Dr. James Martinez Portrait

 Undergraduate and Graduate Programs

-Dr Martínez is an EIC/Associate Editor for The Urban Review and has published articles and reviews focused upon critical race studies and Latinx education, schooling in urban and rural education, with a particular emphasis on middle grades education, youth gang risk factors, education innovation, and immigration reform.
-James enjoys traveling with his family, playing basketball, and attending VSU and professional sports events.
+Dr. Martínez serves as Editor-in-Chief of The Urban Review.
+His scholarship centers on critical race studies, Latinx education, urban and rural schooling, youth gang risk factors, education innovation, and immigration reform, with a special focus on middle grades education.
+Outside of his professional work, James enjoys traveling with his family, playing basketball, and attending both VSU and professional sports events.